-There is a smoke detector in each of the bedrooms and in the hallway outside of the bedrooms.
+There is a smoke detector in the hallway outside of the bedrooms.
+Additional smoke detectors should be installed inside the bedrooms near the door.

 Smoke detectors are examined for location only.
 They are not tested.
 Smoke detector batteries should be replaced when you move in and every year thereafter.
 Once batteries have been replaced, the smoke detectors should be tested for proper operation.